 Next, install the following applications:

-• Code - OSS → The Open Source version of Visual Studio Code, the code editor we'll be using through the study programme.
+- visual-studio-code-bin (AUR) → The code editor we'll be using throughout the study programme.

-• Discord → The chat/voice/video service we'll use for digital communication.
+- Discord → The chat/voice/video service we'll use for digital communication.
+(Though you may also just use the web app, which seems to be just as good.)

-• And of course anything else you like - it's free!
-Spotify?
-Steam?
+- And of course anything else you like - it's free!
+Spotify music?
+Steam gaming?
+Krita digital painting?
+Blender 3d modeling?
+Kdenlive video editor?
+Kodi entertainment center?

 Upgrade software